 If you’re wondering, “well, how much is a Great Wolf Lodge day pass, anyway?
 Is it really that much cheaper?”
 My answer is yes!

 The cost of a Great Wolf Lodge day pass is a fraction of the cost of booking a room at the resort.
 However, the actual Great Wolf Lodge day pass cost depends on the location.

 5. Go in the off season

 Since Great Wolf Lodge’s main claim to fame is their indoor water park, the winter months are peak season for the resort.
 To save some money, I suggest scheduling a visit during off-peak times, like the fall or spring.

-Our visit was in early fall, when the weather had just started to turn cold.
+We usually visit in early fall, when the weather is just beginning to turn cold.
 Doing that, we were able to save around $100 from what we would have paid for a visit during the winter months.

-After an afternoon of playing at the water park, it was nice to relax and veg out in front of the television with some warmed up home-cooked meals.
-Eating our own food helped save us at least $20.
+After an afternoon of playing at the water park, it’s nice to relax and veg out in front of the television with some warmed up home-cooked meals.
+Eating our own food helps save us at least $20.

-Even though we brought our own food, we also wanted to experience some of the dining options at Great Wolf Lodge.
-One of the ways we saved money on our meals was by splitting them.
+Even though we often bring our own food, we also like experiencing some of the dining options at Great Wolf Lodge.
+One way we save money on our meals is by splitting them.

 Great Wolf Lodge is like Vegas for kids.
 Everywhere you turn, you’re bombarded with games, souvenirs, lights, sounds, and everything in between.
 There are toppers you can add to your wand, there are additional quests you can buy, a spa geared for kids, and even an arcade.